-These amending standards mandatorily apply to annual reporting periods commencing on or after 1 January 2022 and will be first applied by the Group in the financial year commencing 1 July 2022.
+This amending standard mandatorily apply to annual reporting periods commencing on or after 1 January 2023 and will be first applied by the Group in the financial year commencing 1 July 2023.

-The Group is in the process of assessing the likely impact of this accounting standard on the financial statements of the Group.
+The likely impact of this accounting standard on the financial statements of the Group has not been determined.